-This project is increasing the profitability and sustainability of smallholder cassava production in Vietnam and Indonesia through effective linkages within value chains to increase adoption of improved technologies.
+This project aimed to increase the profitability and sustainability of smallholder cassava production in Vietnam and Indonesia through effective linkages within value chains to increase adoption of improved technologies.

 Cassava is an increasingly important crop for rural livelihoods and regional economic development throughout South-East Asia.